Control 2.2: Environment Groups and Tier Classification

 |---|---|

-| Power Platform Admin | Create environment groups, configure rules, publish rule changes |
+| Power Platform Admin | Primary owner.
+Create environment groups, configure and publish group rules, maintain the FSI zone matrix, run quarterly Learn re-baseline |

-| Compliance Officer | Approve zone classifications, review rule configurations |
+| Purview Compliance Admin | Approve zone classification of new environments and review rule configurations against retention and supervisory obligations |

-| IT Security | Review security rules (IP firewall, authentication, CUA settings) |
+| Entra Security Admin | Review settings that interact with group rules but are configured elsewhere (IP firewall, authentication, CUA — see Related Controls) |

 Related Controls